-Child custody cases can be one of the most difficult types of cases in the law, both for the client and the attorney A great child custody lawyer must be an expert in:
+Child custody cases can be one of the most difficult types of cases in Family law.
+An experienced child custody lawyer must be an expert in:

 - Minnesota Custody Law

-- Understanding which way the Judge “leans” in custody cases.
+- Understanding how the Judge tends to “lean” in custody cases

 Child Custody FAQ’s